-State agencies are exempt.
+State agencies are exempt from this requirement.

 1.060 SPECIAL CONDITIONS

 Special Conditions may be included in a Grant Subaward Application or Grant Subaward Amendment before final Cal OES approval.

 Special Conditions are added at Cal OES's discretion to modify the requirements of the program or funding as defined in the NCFO or CFO.